 7. Getting a House Mate

-Renting out a spare room is a great way to make some extra income and around 3% of us are now doing just that.
+Renting out a spare room is a great way to make some extra income.
+Around 3% of us are now doing just that.
 Before you do welcome someone into your home, check the fine print of your policy.

 Even if you have a friend come to live with you, your insurance provider will see this as an unknown adult with keys and access to your property.
 It could be classed as a risk that was undeclared.